circle

 Like any other strategy, tracking account-based marketing metrics is crucial to understanding your campaigns' effectiveness across all departments involved in any marketing or GTM process.

-TL;DR: ABM Metrics
+ABM Metrics

 1. Total Addressable Market